Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 > **Note:** This Commercial License is provided for informational purposes and may be supplemented or modified by a separate signed agreement.
 Licensor is not providing legal advice; Licensee should consult its own counsel before entering into this License.

-**Single Source of Truth:** This Commercial License (`COMMERCIAL_LICENSE.md`) is the authoritative and controlling document for all commercial licensing terms, definitions, and obligations.
-In the event of any conflict, contradiction, or inconsistency between this Commercial License and any other document (including but not limited to: `LEGAL/CLA.md`, `DUAL_LICENSE.md`, `LEGAL/SUBSCRIPTIONS.md`, `LEGAL/COMMERCIAL_USE.md`, or any other documentation), the terms of this Commercial License shall control and prevail.
-All definitions, restrictions, and obligations set forth in this Commercial License are binding, and any conflicting statements in other documents are superseded by this License.

 ---

 **Who This License Is For**